anyatarascina/pyRVtest/TUTORIAL.md

 This code was written to perform the procedure for testing firm conduct developed in "Testing Firm Conduct" by Marco Duarte, Lorenzo Magnolfi, Mikkel Solvsten, and Christopher Sullivan.
-It largely adapts the PyBLP source code (copyright Jeff Gortmaker and Christopher Conlon) to do so.
+It largely adapts the PyBLP source code (copyright Jeff Gortmaker and Christopher Conlon  - see [Conlon and Gortmaker (2020)](#pyblp))) to do so.

 The code implements the following features:
 * Computes [Rivers and Vuong (2002)](#rv) (RV) test statistics to test a menu of two or more models of firm conduct - see `Models` below for the current supported models